QuentinRa/blog.quentinra.dev/proj/methods/index.md

 then first change the model.

-This method is quite powerful but will ask you to do quite a lot of job during the conception
+This method is quite powerful but will ask you to do quite a lot of work during the conception
-(since the development will be quite easy and fast, or a least very straightforward).
+(since the development will be quite easy and fast, or at least very straightforward).

 * [User stories](mdd/user-stories.md)
 * [Class diagram](mdd/class.md)